Josh-Owen/Currency-Converter/README.md

 Technologies used for the task:

 - Kotlin
-- Dependency Injections (Hilt & Modularisation)
+- Dependency Injections (Hilt with Hilt modules)
 - Navigation Components
-- Retrofit
 - Android-X RecyclerView:Selection
-- Coroutines, Kotlin Flows & LiveData
+- Coroutines & Kotlin Flows
+- Retrofit & Retrofit Mock Server
-- Espresso, Mockito and Junit
+- Espresso, Junit, Barista & Turbine

 Here is a showcase of some of the applications features: